BrianSeong99/Agglayer_UnifiedBridge/README.md

 ### Global Exit Root, L1 Info Tree, Global Index:

 `globalExitRoot` is the basically the hash of `rollupExitRoot` and `mainnetExitRoot`.
 Whenever there's new RER or MER submitted to [`PolygonZkEVMGlobalExitRootV2.sol`](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMGlobalExitRootV2.sol), it will append the new GER to the L1 Info Tree.
+L2 syncs L1's latest GER by calling `updateExitRoot` function in [`PolygonZkEVMGlobalExitRootL2.sol`] on L2.

 `L1InfoTree` is the Sparse Merkle Tree that maintains the GERs.
 It is a binary tree and has the height of 32.
 The root is updated every time a new GER is submitted.